The ideal Disney World planning timeline (and what to do if you are short on time)

 - Consider booking Princess Storybook Dining at Akershus in Epcot.
 This princess dining is on the list above as being popular, but is worth checking into as a possible second option.

 - Check out Crystal Palace in Magic Kingdom.
 This character dining will be in high demand for breakfast before the park opens (the best time to go since you're not missing out on park touring time and can be in the park when it's empty), but you can be flexible on times and try to get in.

 If you can't get Be Our Guest for dinner...

 ...then try to get a reservation for breakfast or lunch.
 Although it's a Quick Service for breakfast and lunch, Disney allows you to make reservations and they're usually much easier to get than dinner.

 If you can't get Bibbidi Bobbidi Boutique...

-- Did you check to see if the Downtown Disney location had openings instead of the Magic Kingdom location?
+- Did you check to see if the Disney Springs location had openings instead of the Magic Kingdom location?

 - Harmony Barbershop is located on Main Street in the Magic Kingdom and, although they don't do the fancy up-do hairstyles, they do use pixie dust and provide services at very affordable rates.